solid-contrib/data-modules/bookmarks/vanilla/README.md

 # Bookmarks Data Module using vanilla JavaScript

+See [Docs](https://solid-contrib.github.io/data-modules/bookmarks-vanilla/index.html) for more information about this module.
 # How to use this module

 install it as a dependency to you application